kasumigaokasama/manga/docs/PUBLISHING.md

 - Ubuntu 24.04 server with sudo access
 - Domain name pointing at the server (A records)
-- Email address for Let’s Encrypt
+- Email address for Let's Encrypt

 Install base packages